lakiw/pcfg_cracker/docs/INSTRUCTIONS.rst

 Next, in a terminal or command prompt navigate to the ./docs directory and run: `make latexpdf`.
 The build may require installing additional LaTeX packages.
 I had to install what felt like 50 of them for the basic "hello world" pdf example.
 I swear I am not knowingly installing any malware or backdoors on your computer with this.
 If all of this worked you should now be able to view the pdf in docs\\build\\latex\\pcfgdevelopersguide.pdf

+If you recieve an error saying that an image can not be found while building the PDF, my experience is that MiKTex has gotten confused.
+In the MiKTex GUI/console, click on Tasks and select "Refresh file name database".
+If this doesn't fix the problem, update all the packages in MiKTex and then refresh the file name database again.

 Building a PDF Dev Guide on Linux:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~